samvera/samvera.github.io/pages/samvera/developer_resources/workflow_and_mediated_deposit/hyrax_1.0/workflow_and_mediated_deposit.md

 ## Why mediated deposit?

-In the hydra community, there are many people who would like to be able to ingest an item and make sure it doesn't go live until the item and its metadata have been thoroughly reviewed.
+In the Samvera community, there are many people who would like to be able to ingest an item and make sure it doesn't go live until the item and its metadata have been thoroughly reviewed.
 This is where *mediated deposit* comes in.
 In Hyrax, a user can describe groups of steps they want to take to have an item "properly" reviewed.
 Hyrax uses *workflows* to describe these groups of steps to review an item that was ingested.

 ## What is a workflow?